tiftaylor/city_explorer_api/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 - Class 06 CF Demo Lecture [code](https://github.com/codefellows/seattle-301d65/blob/master/class-06/demos/server/server.js) helped guide me on the Lab06 code submitted
+- Collaborated with classmate Jack Nelson regarding the split for date and time in the trails constructor

 ## User Acceptence Time Estimate Tests